programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 It's time to run the application again.
 Now, there should be variously-sized circles dotted across the map.
 Try moving or dragging the sliders - the map should update with every change.
 Congratulations, you've made your first Shiny app!

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-6.gif" caption="Figure 6.
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-6.gif" alt="Figure 6.
+Animated gif demonstrating the leaflet map updating as the values in the slider input widget are changed." caption="Figure 6.
 Animated gif demonstrating the leaflet map updating as the values in the slider input widget are changed." %}

 ## Improving the Application